 With the proposed alternative, maintenance dredging practices would not adversely affect socioeconomic resources, land use, infrastructure, or utilities.
 Dredging a portion of the lower Maurice River channel is needed to provide a safe, reliable navigation channel for waterborne commercial and recreational users.
-The preferred alternative provides socioeconomic benefits by utilizing the dredged material beneficially by restoring wetland habitat lost to erosion, flooding and storm damage that serves as a frontline defense for infrastructure.
+The preferred alternative provides socioeconomic benefits by utilizing the dredged material beneficially by restoring intertidal wetland habitat within a wildlife management area that has been lost to erosion, flooding, and storm damage.
+Saltmarshes not only provide valuable habitat for water birds and other wildlife but also serve as a frontline defense for infrastructure along the Maurice River.